Mijones22/davan690.github.io/_posts/2019-06-24-references-in-jekyll.md

 permlink: /jeykll-references.html
 ---

-As I am working in R Studio and `Github` I have found that I get stuck between word processing and analysis with references.
+As I am working in `RStudio` and `Github` I have found that I get stuck between word processing and analysis with references.
+I still have not worked out how to intergrate jekyll citations with my `Rmd` files.
+Below are some notes to begin working through this.

 ## Tutorials